amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 * `"extrapolate initial guess`" [bool] identifies forward time extrapolation of the initial guess.
 Default is `"true`".

+* `"restart tolerance relaxation factor`" [double] changes the nonlinear tolerance.
+The time integrator is usually restarted when a boundary condition changes drastically.
+It may be beneficial to loosen the nonlinear tolerance on the first several time steps after the time integrator restart.
+  The default value is 1, while reasonable values maybe as large as 1000.

+* `"restart tolerance relaxation factor damping`" controls how fast the loosened nonlinear tolerance will revert back to the one specified in `"nonlinear tolerance"`.
+  If the nonlinear tolerance is `"tol`", the relaxation factor is `"factor`", and the damping is `"d`", and the time step count is `"n`" then the actual nonlinear tolerance is `"tol * max(1.0, factor * d ** n)`".
+  The default value is 1, while reasonable values are between 0 and 1.

 * `"time step increase factor`" [double] defines geometric grow rate for the initial time step.
 This factor is applied when nonlinear solver converged